Cocaine Withdrawal and Treatment

 Cocaine is a substance derived from the leaves of the coca plant.
-Illicit forms of the substance include a white powder as well as a processed crystal called crack cocaine 1,2.
-The various forms of the drug can be smoked, snorted, and injected 1,2.
-A legal, pharmaceutical form (cocaine hydrochloride solution) of the drug is used as a local anesthetic and vasoconstrictor during certain head and neck procedures 1.
-Since cocaine has a high abuse potential but some medical use, the substance is listed as a Schedule II controlled substance 1.
+Illicit forms of the substance include a white powder as well as a freebase, crystalline solid known as crack cocaine.1,2 The various forms of the cocaine can be smoked, snorted, and injected.1,2 Though pharmaceutical cocaine (cocaine hydrochloride solution) has historically been used as a local anesthetic during certain surgical procedures, illicit supplies of the drug and its prevalent misuse far outweigh such legitimate medical uses.3

-Abuse of this substance often results in cocaine addiction and dependence.
-Abuse of this substance often results in cocaine addiction and dependence.
-Someone addicted to cocaine is at risk of many unwanted effects to their health and well-being 1,2.
-As the negative health effects accumulate, the person may wish to quit using; however, the associated physiological cocaine dependence can make this process challenging.
-Not only will the individual encounter strong cravings for more cocaine, but they will also endure a period of discomfort and distress 3,4.
-Called cocaine withdrawal symptoms, the effects associated with abruptly quitting cocaine, though different for each person, can be quite unpleasant, especially without proper care.
+Consistent cocaine use often leads to significant physiological dependence and addiction development.5 Someone addicted to cocaine is at risk of many unwanted physical and mental health effects and decreased well-being.1,2 As the negative health effects accumulate, the person may wish to quit using; however, the associated physiological cocaine dependence can make this process challenging.
+Not only will the individual likely encounter strong cravings for more cocaine, but they may also have to endure a period of discomfort and distress.3,4 Called acute cocaine withdrawal, the effects associated with abruptly quitting cocaine, though different for each person, can be quite unpleasant, especially without proper care.

 - Exhaustion and lethargy.

 - Anhedonia (diminished ability to derive pleasure from previously enjoyable activities).

 How Long Does Cocaine Withdrawal Last?

 The detoxification process and the precise timeline for accompanying withdrawal is somewhat unpredictable depending on many individual differences related to cocaine abuse.8 Cocaine withdrawal symptoms will often emerge within 24 hours after last use and continue for between 3 and 5 days, although some symptoms may persist for weeks.6,7